metadsl/python-code-data/docs/intro.md

     return y

-# 3. Convert it to data!
+# 3. Convert it to a dataclass!
 from code_data import to_code_data

 to_code_data(fn.__code__)